phetsims/phet-info/doc/new-dev-onboarding.md

 ## 🐣 Introductory Development

-The PhET team has developed workflows that make working in the codebase fun and productive.
-Although we encourage you to find your own development style, the following recommendations have been refined after years of dev team conversations and experiences.
+The PhET team has developed systems that make working in the codebase fun and productive.
+Although we encourage you to find your own development style, the following recommendations have been refined after years of development team conversations and experiences.

 ### Pull & Push Routines

 You may be surprised to find that PhET developers work off of, commit, and push to the master branch.
-There are many reasons for this workflow, which is beyond the scope of this document.

-Working off of master does require specific routines in pull, push, and commit:
+The reasons for this this workflow are beyond the scope of this document.
+However, working off of master does require specific routines in pull, push, and commit behaviors.

-- Pull code from all repos every morning.
+- Pull code from all repos, every morning.
   - Recommended to use the pull-all.sh script in perennial
   - Continue to pull frequently throughout the day
 - Do not commit broken code.